Are you looking for the best essential oils for adrenal fatigue recovery?

 They are a great addition to any natural medicine cabinet 😉

 Here are a few common favorites specifically for stress relief.

-Sandalwood has a calming effect on the mind and nervous system, if perfect for encouraging relaxation, and works wonders to help clear the mind.
+Sandalwood has a calming effect on the mind and the nervous system is perfect for encouraging relaxation and works wonders to help clear the mind.

 Copaiba is an interesting oil and can help alleviate tension, soreness, and even lessen feelings of sadness or discouragement.

 Both are great for reducing stress, worry, and tension.

 Essential Oils For Sleep